 - 1 1/2 lbs ground beef

 - Prepare your cast iron dutch oven by layering the bacon slices around the inside of the pan, overlapping slightly.
 You want to leave enough overhang so when you fold back the bacon, it covers the top nicely.
-The amount of bacon slices depends on the size of your dutch oven (I don't know the size of mine, it is smaller than a 5 quart though.)
+The amount of bacon slices depends on the size of your dutch oven (mine is 2.5 quarts.)

 - Pour the chili into the bacon wrapped pot and then bring the overhanging slices of bacon over the top to cover the chili (almost like the chili is sitting in a giant bacon cup now.)